diaspogift/identity_and_access_FSharp/README.md

 * [F#](https://fsharp.org) - The language
 * [Fake](https://fake.build/) - Dependency Management
 * [Suave](https://suave.io/) - Used as API server
-* [EventStore](https://eventstore.org) Used as the event store
+* [EventStore](https://eventstore.org) Used as the event store for the persistence layer
-* [Functional Domain Driven Design](https://eventstore.org) Used as an example for production ready code
+* [Domain Modeling Made Functional](https://fsharpforfunandprofit.com/books/) Used as an example for production ready code
-* [CQRS](https://eventstore.org) Used for the persistence layer
+* [CQRS](https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf) Used for the persistence layer

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+TO BE DEFINED

 ## Versioning